 The Boundary Commission for Wales (the Commission) is an independent and impartial public body, which reviews all UK Parliament constituency boundaries in Wales according to rules established by the Parliamentary Constituencies Act 1986 (as amended).
 There are separate Commissions to review UK Parliament constituencies in England, Scotland and Northern Ireland.

 Why are you processing my personal information?

+- carrying out statutory consultations as part of the Commission’s core duties.
 The Commission’s Review process is informed by public consultations – this is a statutory requirement under the Parliamentary Voting System and Constituencies Act 2011.
 The Commission is committed to respecting the personal data that is held as part of the Review process.

 What categories of personal data are you processing?